 Get the best treatment for sports injuries,

 Of course, you want to give yourself the best chance of getting back as soon as possible, but you also need to make sure your injury heals correctly.
-If you hurry the recovery process, you risk incurring further injuries or your foot injury failing to heal the way it should.
+If you hurry the recovery process, you risk incurring further damages or your foot injury failing to recover the way it should.

 Feet and ankle injuries are prevalent in sports and workout lifestyles; if you experience one of these injuries, contact The Foot Doc for the best advice and treatment on how to heal your injury safely.
 Getting the best advice prevents any long-term issues with the affected area.